 Too many people visit Fiji and leave without getting to enjoy the true magic of the country.
 That magic comes from the Fijian people, who will blow you away with their kindness, enthusiasm and their sense of humor.
 Fiji is about so much more than resorts, Insta-beaches and lazing by the pool, and by being a volunteer in Fiji, you’ll get to experience the best parts of the island that most travellers will miss.

-IVHQ volunteers get to engage with locals in their everyday environments, whether it be through Teaching and Sports Education, Kindergarten Support or working in Construction and Renovation projects.
+IVHQ volunteers get to engage with locals in their everyday environments, whether it be through Teaching and Sports Education, Childcare Support or working in Construction and Renovation projects.
 With program fees starting from just $370, experiencing the real Fiji and contributing to sustainable development projects is also significantly less expensive than the typical Fijian holiday you see on Facebook.

 2. You’ll be made to feel like family